M00NLIG7/FirstKeylogger/README.md

 # FirstKeylogger
-This simple keylogger was developed by me FOR PRACTICAL USE ONLY.This was not created for malicious purposes.
+This simple keylogger was developed by me FOR PRACTICAL USE ONLY.
+This was not created for malicious purposes.

 STEP ONE:
         In cmd enter pip install -r requirments.txt